ymayers/Component-library/.github/ISSUE_TEMPLATE.md

-Comfort score (from 1 to 5): /5

-Completeness score (from 1 to 5): /5
+Link to project repository:

+Link to deployed component library:

+Link to publishhed library (on NPM):

 Questions?
 Comments?
+Specific things you'd like feedback on?
 Add them here: